The Volatile Mix Of A South Korean Church, Politics And The Coronavirus

 Jun built up his following among older, lower-income South Koreans like Noh beginning in the 1960s, Kim says.
 Many of them had moved from the countryside to the cities.
 Then, some two decades ago, as other Protestant churches began to target affluent urban professionals, Jun's following strengthened amid an increasing sense of alienation among the less privileged.

-Noh, dressed plainly, carrying bags of journals about her religious life and wearing a face mask as she speaks with NPR in a residential neighborhood near the Sarang Jeil Church, says she's not terribly concerned about her material wellbeing.
+Noh, dressed plainly, carrying bags of journals about her religious life and wearing a face mask as she speaks with NPR in a residential neighborhood near the Sarang Jeil Church, says she's not terribly concerned about her material well-being.

-"Our pastor tells us, don't bet everything on 100 years of good life here on this earth," she explains.
+"Our pastor tells us, 'Don't bet everything on 100 years of good life here on this Earth'," she explains.
 "Instead, invest in the heaven up there."

 Many pastors of small churches in South Korea subsist on donations from members, Kim says, which they're unable to collect now because the government has required them to move religious services online during the pandemic.